flavorjones/calendar-assistant/README.md

 # calendar assistant

-A project to help me book (and re-book) one-on-ones and other meetings automatically.
+A command-line tool to help me book (and re-book) one-on-ones and other meetings automatically.

 ## Usage